 |The American Practical Navigator, first published in 1802, was billed as the "epitome of navigation" by its original author, Nathaniel Bowditch.
 The text has evolved with the advances in navigation practices since that first issue and continues to serve as a valuable reference for marine navigation in the modern day.|

-The American Practical Navigator can be downloaded as a single PDF document by selecting the hyperlink below.
-Individual Sections, Chapters and Tables can be viewed and downloaded from the Chapters pull-down list.
+The 2017 edition of the American Practical Navigator returns to a two-volume format, which can be downloaded as complete PDF documents by selecting one of the hyperlinks below.
+Individual chapters, tables and sections can be viewed and downloaded from the Chapters pull-down list.